-- 1) We will only accept e-mails from your University of Toronto e-mail account.
-Please put "SOC 281" in your subject line so we know the message is course-related. - 2) We cannot provide instant or even overnight response.
-We will make every effort to reply to e-mails at least twice per week, when we have time. - 3) Many important course announcements will be sent to you through the University of Toronto e-mail address recorded for you on Blackboard.
-Be sure to check this e-mail account regularly. - 4) E-mails asking for information in this course outline (e.g. "How much is the midterm worth?) will NOT be answered.
+1) We will only accept e-mails from your University of Toronto e-mail account.
+Please put "SOC 348" in your subject line so we know the message is course-related.

+2) We cannot provide instant or even overnight response.
+We will make every effort to reply to e-mails at least twice per week, when we have time.

+3) Many important course announcements will be sent to you through the University of Toronto e-mail address recorded for you on Blackboard.
+Be sure to check this e-mail account regularly.

+4) E-mails asking for information in this course outline (e.g. "How much is the midterm worth?) will NOT be answered.
 Read this outline!

-Course Website:

-This website is open to students enrolled in the course.
-On it you will find the course outline; announcements as they are made; grades; and some lecture notes.
-Most students like to print the notes off, bring them to class, or bring them on a laptop, and add marginal notes on extra things that come up in class.

-To get access to the site: (1) get a UTORid if you do not already have one, (2) log on to Blackboard at http://portal.utoronto.ca, (3) click on the course name.

-It is your responsibility to check for course news regularly.

-IMPORTANT NOTE: The prerequisite to take this course is SOC101Y1 or SOC102H1 or SOC 103H1.
+IMPORTANT NOTE: The prerequisite to take this course is 1.0 SOC at the 200 level or higher.
 Students without this prerequisite will be removed at any time they are discovered.